Prior-Driven Self-Supervised Lightweight Method for Seismic Signal Denoising: Conclusion

 \section{Conclusion}

-We proposed a convolution filter ACF to improve the low resolution issue in seismic exploration caused by noise interference.
-ACF has only 2464 learnable parameters and relies on three priors: zero-shot prior, noise distribution prior, and downsampling constraint.
-We applied ACF to NPRA exploration tasks and conducted experiments on three seismic lines with low resolution, totaling over 100 km in length.
-The results processed by ACF show that noise is effectively removed.
-Compared to three other comparative methods, ACF exhibits clearer waveforms of reflections from subsurface polygon, more continuous seismic wave arrivals, and higher resolution.
+We proposed a convolution filter ACF to improve the noise issue in seismic exploration caused by interference.
+ACF has only 2464 learnable parameters and relies on two priors: local prior and global variance prior.
+To further enhance the noise attenuation performance of ACF, we also propose a low-scale learning strategy.
+We used synthetic and field data for the experiments, and the results processed by ACF show that noise is effectively attenuated.
+Compared to three other comparative methods, ACF exhibits clearer waveforms of reflections from subsurface polygon, more continuous seismic event horizons, and higher resolution.
 Moreover, it maintains good computational efficiency and interpretability, which facilitates the direct application of ACF to practical seismic exploration tasks, effectively improving the accuracy of seismic exploration and helping us better understand the actual conditions of subsurface.